Helping you handle your WEEE Waste Collection (Electronic and Electrical Waste)

 Electrical Waste Recycling Group

-We help you categorise your WEEE waste, including batteries, advise you on storing it correctly, transfer it with the correct paperwork, and take it to facilities with the appropriate licences.
+We help you categorise your WEEE waste, including battery waste, advise you on storing it correctly, transfer it with the correct paperwork required by the waste electrical and electronic equipment regulations, and take it to facilities with the appropriate licences.

 Why choose Inspire Waste Management for WEEE Waste Collection Services?

-- We have years of experience dealing with electronic equipment waste, and the facilities we use are licensed to process WEEE waste.
+- We have years of experience dealing with electronic and electrical waste.
+The facilities we use are licensed to process WEEE waste.

 - Our electrical waste is recycled whenever possible – we never send waste directly to landfill and are ISO 1401 certified.